4.3 Sick Leave Reserve

 Exempt Staff SLR Use

-As required by the Fair Labor Standards Act (FLSA), exempt staff are paid on a salaried basis.
+As per the Fair Labor Standards Act (FLSA), exempt staff are paid on a salaried basis.
 This dictates that their pay does not vary with regard to the number of hours worked.
 Exempt staff often work in excess of their normal scheduled hours and do not receive overtime or any additional pay beyond their salary.
 Therefore, occasional brief absences from work of less than a day will not be deducted from the SLR banks of exempt staff with the exception of approved leaves of absence under the Family and Medical Leave Act (FMLA).
 SLR will be recorded in full day increments when an exempt staff member is away from work for the entire day.
 In situations of a reduced schedule or repeated or regular absences, managers and staff should make arrangements to enter SLR to adjust for absences; the use of half days may be a useful alternative in these cases.

 Sick Leave Reserve has no cash value.